|

 Students study different schools of art including: Realism, Primitivism, Impressionism, Post-Impressionism, Pointillism, Cubism, Surrealism, Expressionism, Fauvism, and Abstract Art.
 They practice pointillistic painting, cubist portraits, surrealistic drawing, and creating 3-D masks.

-- Set A: Lesson: Realism / Project: Realism Tempera Painting
+- Set A: Lesson: Romanticism to Realism / Project: Realism Painting

-Objective: To introduce impressionism, post-impressionism, and pointillism as styles of painting and to examine how they differ from realism and primitivism.
+Objective: To introduce Impressionism, Post-Impressionism and Pointillism as styles of painting and to examine the development of these artistic movements.
 Students will be able to identify Impressionism and Post-Impressionism in selected paintings. - Set C: Lesson: Cubism / Project: Cubist Portraits

-Objective: To introduce Cubism through the works of selected artists and to gain an understanding of the meaning of cubism. - Set D: Lesson: Surrealism / Project: Surrealistic Eye Drawing
+Objective: To introduce Cubism through the works of selected artists and to gain an understanding of the meaning of Cubism. - Set D: Lesson: Surrealism / Project: Surrealistic Eye Painting

 5th grade - American Art